Miegas ir vanduo - www.Kristalai.eu

 0.30–1.20g/l

-General improvement in mood, increased self-confidence, desire to communicate and be friendly (possibly trying to cling to others to help them survive, maybe others will notice what is wrong with them and help them), greatly reduced or disappeared anxiety, reddened face.
-Reaction time is prolonged, short-term memory deteriorates, the ability to make quality decisions, and perform small, delicate movements deteriorate.
-At this stage, the person describes himself as drunk or intoxicated.
+General mood improvement, increased self-confidence, desire to socialize and friendliness (possibly an attempt to cling to others for survival, maybe others will notice something is wrong and help), greatly reduced or absent anxiety, flushed face.
+Reaction time lengthens, short-term memory worsens, ability to make quality decisions and perform fine subtle movements declines.
+At this stage, the person describes themselves as drunk or intoxicated.

 0.90–2.50‰